 Photographers, as a rule, love to provide assistance with timeline planning!
 It ensures we allow time for all the things you value.

 Planning is so key to a successful, stress-free wedding day, so we always encourage letting us in on any scheduling issues you encounter.
 Most photographers are quite hands-off; others like myself pride themselves on helping couples craft a timeline that works for their needs.
+If you’re not using a wedding photographer that provides planning help (and even if you are!) it pays for itself to hire a professional wedding planner, for small or large weddings.

 An essential part of planning is meeting up and/ or phone calls.
 One meeting will be to get to know each other, another meeting will be to go through the timeline closer to the date.
 Some photographers may not offer in-person meetings.